danielhros/lora-application-server/README.md

 2. Run db and pgadmin containers in console: `docker-compose -f docker-compose.yml up`
 3. Run server in console: `npm run server`
 4. Run client in console: `npm run client`
+5. App is available in both modes at: `localhost:3000`

 ### Build and deploy: